 If you’ve served your sentence and avoided any trouble with the law, you deserve a fresh start.
 You may be able to prevent the public from learning about your criminal record, or it may be erased from state files.
 Lifting the criminal record burden could help you get a job or find a home to rent.

-Worgul, Sarna & Ness helps those in the Pittsburgh area who want their criminal records sealed or expunged.
+Our criminal lawyers in Pittsburgh, PA helps those who want their criminal records sealed or expunged.
 We can answer your questions and help you navigate the process.
 After you’ve fulfilled your debt, you should be able to move on with your life.

 Call us at (412) 281-4146 for a free consultation.
 We’ll discuss your eligibility and next steps.

 Several types of records can be expunged in Pennsylvania:

 - Single Summary Expungement: This can cover a single offense if five years have passed since your conviction.
 These are usually minor offenses like disorderly conduct or underage drinking.